iamvenkatgiri/static-website/README.md

 <img width="470" alt="image" src="https://github.com/iamvenkatgiri/static-website/assets/156535839/b49b7a5c-995e-44b8-9119-3102260a547d">

-   c)Choose one and add to cart.
+   c)Choose one and **add to cart**.
 Verify that the period chosen is 1 year.
 Create the Hostinger account.
 If we use the same email which was used to create AWS account, we will have an additional option to do the email validation for the AWS Certificate Manager.
 Make the payment and That’s it.
 You owned a domain name now.

 ## Steps:

 ### 1.Static Website.

    a)Create an S3 bucket with the domain name.
-Ex: venkatagirisasanapuri.cloud.
+Ex: **venkatagirisasanapuri.cloud**.
 Leave the other options to the default.

-   b)Enable Static Website Hosting.
-Scroll down to the bottom of the Properties tab and enable it.
-Make sure to change the name of the Index document.
+   b)Enable **Static Website Hosting**.
+Scroll down to the bottom of the **Properties** tab and enable it.
+Make sure to change the name of the **Index document**.
 (Ex: index.html)

-   c)Add the bucket policy and uncheck the Block Public access option.
+   c)Add the bucket policy and uncheck the **Block Public access** option.
 We will have to change the bucket policy once the Cloudfront distribution is created to make sure the website is accessible only through domain name.

 <img width="294" alt="image" src="https://github.com/iamvenkatgiri/static-website/assets/156535839/2e0aaf0f-26fb-43b5-9a41-dd4b9196be36">